 Symptom Action Power LED is Off Check connections between the switch, the power cord, and the wall outlet.
 Contact your dealer for assistance.
-Contact SMC Technical Support.
 Power LED is Amber Internal power supply has failed.
 Contact your local dealer for assistance.
+Diag LED is Amber Power cycle the switch to try and clear the condition.If the condition does not clear, contact your local dealer for assistance.
 Link LED is Off Verify that the switch and attached device are powered on.
 Be sure the cable is plugged into both the switch and corresponding device.
 Verify that the proper cable type is used and its length does not exceed specified limits.
 Check the adapter on the attached device and cable connections for possible defects.
 Replace the defective adapter or cable if necessary.